nix-open-org/rfcs/rfcs/0000-open-org.md

 Furthermore, in order for the repository to accurately reflect reality, changes to the Nix organisation must not be done without going through this repository first.

+Draft pull requests can be used as a way to give visibility into new efforts or projects that are not official yet, but have the intention to become official in the future.
+This might help find volunteers to contribute to the effort or project, and might also be a way to discuss and gather feedback while any work is being done.

 Notably this won't immediately change the processes we have today, they're only going to be made much more discoverable, explicit, transparent and declarative.